The definitive guide to Amazon S3

 - Media repository for the web: while there are better solutions to this particular problem like CloudFront, S3 can be used to store image and video uploads for your web application and to distribute them to clients.

 - Personal data backup and sharing: once upon a time all data stored in Dropbox was kept in S3.
-It is a great way to maintain your own data and provides interesting solutions to sharing objects with third parties in a secure way.
+If you need to store your own files, you may find S3 to be cheaper than Dropbox (although way less user-friendly).
+It is a great way to maintain ownership of your own data and provides interesting solutions to sharing objects with third parties in a secure way.

-- Bundle distribution: it can also used to serve compiled/packaged software like Rubygems or .deb files for your Ubuntu desktop.
+- Package distribution: it can also used to serve compiled/packaged software like Ruby gems, .deb files for Ubuntu distributions, or even ISO images of entire operating systems.

 - Static website hosting: if you have a plain boring website, with no authentication or server side dynamics whatsoever, you can upload the static HTML, CSS and JS files to a bucket and serve your whole website from S3.